jkstill/trace-combine/README.md

 This script will read the trace file created by ```trcsess``` and create output that shows the timestamp and PID per line.

+## trace-sequential.pl

+This script will read a single 10046 trace file from STDIN and provide operations with timestamps.

 ## Usage

+Currently these scripts work only with ISO8601 trace file timestamps.

+eg: 2019-07-09T09:57:07.704095-07:00

 There are two example trace files in the trace directory that can be used to test this.